NormalUhr/NormalUhr.github.io/_posts/2024-12-15-unlearning-pitfalls.md

     </div>
 </div>
 <div class="caption">
-  Quantized models show reduced performance on forgetting metrics, revealing the fragility of fake unlearning under structural changes[<sup>6</sup>](#refer-anchor-6).
+  Quantized models show reduced performance on forgetting metrics, revealing the fragility of fake unlearning under structural changes<a href="#refer-anchor-6"><sup>6</sup></a>.
 </div>

 **Implication**: Fake unlearning makes the model fragile to structural changes, such as quantization or pruning, which can inadvertently recover forgotten knowledge.